metridoc/metridoc-rails/ansible/README.md

   - `jenkins.yml` - deploys the Jenkins server used for job management.
   - `metridoc.yml` - deploys containers for the Metridoc Rails application.
   - `monitoring.yml` - deploys containers for the monitoring and alerting stack.
-- `local.yml` - deploy the `development` inventory locally.
+- `local.yml` - deploy the `local` inventory locally.
 This is intended for developing the Metridoc application and supporting services locally.
 Does not deploy Jenkins, monitoring services, or the replica database.
 The `local.sh` script in the repository root can be used to run this playbook via Docker container and perform additional local configuration.

 ## Adding Credentials for New Data Sources